awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-events-rule-kinesisstreams/README.md

 Out of the box implementation of the Construct without any override will set the following defaults:

 ### Amazon CloudWatch Events Rule
-* Configure least privilege access IAM role for Events Rule to publish to the Kinesis Data Stream.
+* Configure least privilege access IAM role for Events Rule to publish to the Kinesis data stream.

 ### Amazon Kinesis Stream
 * Enable server-side encryption for Kinesis Data Stream using AWS Managed KMS Key.